cloudmesh-community/book/chapters/faas/aws-lambda.md

 ## AWS Lambda Features

-AWS Lambda provides many features that allows the creation of an FaaS application to be straight forward.
+AWS Lambda [@www-aws-lambda] provides many features that allows the creation of an FaaS application to be straight forward.
 An FaaS application normally consist of a set of functions and a set of events that activate or invoke those functions.
 AWS Lambda supports several programing